Temerin: Demographics

-According to the last official census done in 2011, the municipality of Temerin has 28,287 inhabitants.
+According to data from the 2022 census, the municipality of Temerin has 25,780 inhabitants.
 The municipality of Temerin is a multinational community with 16 different nationalities.
 The Serbian and Hungarian languages are officially used by municipal authorities.

 Trend of population growth in Temerin area is very specific.
 During the last few centuries’ number of inhabitants increased for 72%.

 Migrations largely influenced population structure of Temerin.
 In 1800 Serbs with 1,610 inhabitants from 210 families left the village and established new one about 20 km east of Temerin.
 Today it is called Đurđevo and is located near Žabalj.
 That left Temerin almost without Serbs until 1920.
 In that year volunteers established new settlement, Staro Đurđevo, which is now local community of the Municipality of Temerin.
 In 1991 it had 3,718 inhabitants and today more than 4,000 people live there.

 Bački Jarak, until 1944 was populated with mostly German population, and was during 1946-1947 settled with Serb colonists, mostly from Bosnia and Herzegovina; 2,276 settlers came to Bački Jarak.
 In 1991 Bački Jarak had 6,000 inhabitants.

 Sirig was colonized as well, in this village 63% of inhabitants are descendants of colonists.
 During the 1960s and 1970s several hundred families from village Vrbljani (the Municipality of Ključ, Bosnia and Herzegovina) migrated to the local community Staro Đurđevo.
 Economical situation was reason for that.

 Temerin itself was one of the settlements where domicile population was in absolute majority.
 In 1961, 9,447 inhabitants were in this category, only one third of inhabitants (3,258) were migrants from other places.
 According to census from 1991 Temerin had 8,174 households; 3,059 of that number were farm households placed in 8,595 apartments.
 One of the local communities named Staro Đurđevo (3,718 inhabitants), even overgrown a village Sirig (2,546 inhabitants).

-Finally, the civil wars on the territory of former Yugoslavia brought to significant changes in the population structure of this municipality.
-Temerin was a stop point for 9,650 refugees, 4,950 of them still live here at their relatives and friends homes as well as in 4 organized refugee shelters that still exist.
-These changes brought population number to about 30,000 in 1999.
+Finally, the Yugoslav Wars brought to significant changes in the ethnic structure of the municipality.